tnusch/consumer-engagement-takehome-exercises/exercise-integrations/README.md

 ### 3. Senior Engineer – Marketing Integrations & APIs
-#### Exercise: Develop an API that syncs user profile data to a mock third-party marketing platform with basic validation and transformation logic.
+**Exercise: Build a small service that accepts user profile submissions, performs basic validation, and forwards them synchronously to a downstream system that is rate-limited.
+The focus is on API design, batching strategy, and handling throughput pressure without external queue technologies.**

-#### 1. Build a Minimal Profile Sync API
+#### 1. Profile Submission API

-Create a small service that exposes a POST endpoint accepting a batch of user profiles (JSON array).
+Expose a POST endpoint accepting a JSON object containing:
-Each profile must contain:
+- email
+- firstName
-- Email address
+- lastName
-- First name and last name
-- Optional metadata (e.g., tags, preferences)
+Optional metadata (e.g., tags, preferences, or other free-form fields)

 Requirements:

-- Validate email format
-- Normalize names (capitalize properly)
+- Validate the submitted data.
+(Validation rules are intentionally ambiguous—use your judgment and document your reasoning.)
+- Return 400 for invalid submissions.
-- Log the final payload as a stand-in for a third-party marketing API call
+- Log the final payload (simulating a call to an upstream marketing platform).

+#### 1b.
+Downstream Submission Logic
+For each incoming profile, the service must forward the data to a downstream API synchronously.
+The downstream API has the following constraints:
+- At most 5 requests per second
+- Profiles may be batched together in a single request (feel free to decide a convenient payload format)

+Additional Requirements:

+- Incoming submissions may arrive at ~500 requests per second
+- You may NOT use any external queueing technology (e.g., no Redis/Kafka/Pub/Sub/SQS)
+- You may use in-memory data structures to implement batching or rate limiting
+- The client calling your POST endpoint must wait for the downstream submission to complete before receiving a response

+Response Behavior:

+Your endpoint should return a JSON response indicating whether the profile:
+- was successfully forwarded to the downstream service, or
+- could not be forwarded (include an error message)

 #### 2. Error handling & retry strategy (conceptual & light implementation)

 A. Retry Strategy (Conceptual)

 Define a practical retry strategy for when the third-party platform fails.
-You do not need to implement retries in code - instead:
-- Describe when to retry, when not to retry, and why
-- Define backoff behavior
-- Identify risks of retry storms and how you'd prevent them
-- Explain how retries would interact with batch processing

 B. Error Classification & Handling (Light Implementation + Reasoning)

-Implement a simple mechanism to classify errors into:
+Implement a simple mechanism to classify errors.
-- Client errors (invalid input)
-- Server errors (temporary failure, retryable)
-- Unexpected faults

-And provide a short explanation of how your classification supports observability, debugging, and reliability.
+Provide a short explanation of how your classification supports observability, debugging, and reliability.

-#### 3. Telemetry & Quality Signals (Design Only)
-Instead of implementing full logging/metrics/tracing, provide a brief plan (max 10 bullet points) describing:
-- Which logs would be emitted at each stage
-- Which metrics you would track (e.g., invalid email ratio, batch size, integration failures)
-- One example of what you would trace and why
-- How the above signals help detect issues before they impact downstream users

-#### 4. Document Your Work
+#### 3. Document Your Work
 Provide a concise, readable explanation for two audiences:

 **Technical Audience**